401(k): Contribution deferral limits

 There is a maximum limit on the total yearly employee pre-tax or Roth salary deferral into the plan.
-This limit, known as the "402(g) limit", was $19,000 for 2019, $19,500 for 2020–2021, and $20,500 for 2022.
+This limit, known as the "402(g) limit", was $19,000 for 2019, $19,500 for 2020–2021, $20,500 for 2022, $22,500 for 2023, and $23,000 for 2024.
 For future years, the limit may be indexed for inflation, increasing in increments of $500.
 Employees who are at least 50 years old at any time during the year are now allowed additional pre-tax "catch up" contributions of up to $6,000 for 2015–2019, and $6,500 for 2020–2021.
 The limit for future "catch up" contributions may also be adjusted for inflation in increments of $500.
 In eligible plans, employees can elect to contribute on a pre-tax basis or as a Roth 401(k) contribution, or a combination of the two, but the total of those two contributions amounts must not exceed the contribution limit in a single calendar year.
 This limit does not apply to post-tax non-Roth elections.

 If the employee contributes more than the maximum pre-tax/Roth limit to 401(k) accounts in a given year, the excess, as well as the deemed earnings for those contributions, must be withdrawn or corrected by April 15 of the following year.
 This violation most commonly occurs when a person switches employers mid-year and the latest employer does not know to enforce the contribution limits on behalf of their employee.
 If this violation is noticed too late, the employee will not only be required to pay tax on the excess contribution amount the year was earned, the tax will effectively be doubled as the late corrective distribution is required to be reported again as income along with the earnings on such excess in the year the late correction is made.